tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 8: Pure Client-Side Development with ASP.NET AJAX 4.0][8]**

 We introduce some of the new features and functionality of ASP.NET AJAX 4.0.
-We’ll see how ASP.NET AJAX can be leveraged in a complete client-side environment, making it easier to develop rich web applications.
+We'll see how ASP.NET AJAX can be leveraged in a complete client-side environment, making it easier to develop rich web applications.

 **[Episode 9: Visual Basic 10][9]**